serverlessworkflow/sdk-typescript/README.md

 The fluent builders are directly exported as `*<desired-type>*Builder`, e.g., `workflowBuilder`.

+By default, built objects are self-validated and self-normalized. `BuildOptions` can be passed to the `build()` method to disable validation or normalization.

 ### Validation Function
 The SDK includes a validation function to check if objects conform to the expected schema.
 This function ensures that your workflow objects are correctly structured and meet the required specifications.